c3-suzuki/rabbitmq-website/site/oauth2-examples-oauth2-proxy.md

 # Use OAuth2 Proxy and Keycloak as OAuth 2.0 server

+Demonstrate how to authenticate using OAuth 2.0 protocol and OAuth2 Proxy as Authorization Server on the following flows:

 Let's test the following flow:

 * Access the RabbitMQ Management UI using a browser through OAuth2 Proxy